Honolulu Child Custody Lawyer

 Do I Need A Lawyer For Child Custody?

-Going to court generally means the parents cannot find a solution and filing for custody might become a bit more complicated without a child custody attorney.
-You should hire an attorney that will make sure you thoroughly understand the Hawaii child custody laws and prepare your strategy in the courtroom.
+Going to court generally means the parents cannot find a solution, and filing for custody might become more complicated without a child custody attorney.
+Therefore, you should hire an attorney that will make sure you thoroughly understand the Hawaii child custody laws and prepare your strategy in the courtroom.

 Understanding Child Custody

-If you wish to keep the courts out of your custody battle, it is important that you reach an amicable child custody agreement with your spouse.
+If you wish to keep the courts out of your custody battle, you must reach an amicable child custody agreement with your spouse.

 Our firm helps families understand the various types of custody, including:

 - Physical Custody- When one parent lives with the child full-time

-- Legal Custody- When the parents has the right to make legal decisions concerning important matters
+- Legal Custody- When the parents have the right to make legal decisions concerning essential matters

 - Joint Custody- When the child spends an equal amount of time with both parents

 - Split Custody- When one parent has custody of one or more children, while the other parent has custody of the remaining children

-Child custody can affect your children for the rest of their life; this is an issue you want to approach carefully as you proceed with your separation.
+Child custody can affect your children for the rest of their lives; this is an issue you want to approach carefully proceeding with your separation.

 How to Prove a Parent Unfit

-When fighting for custody, it can become emotional and intense between both parties.
-This may lead them to accuse each other as being unfit.
-An unfit parent is seen as someone who is unable to care for a child due to multiple factors that we will discuss further below.
+It can become emotional and intense when fighting for custody between both parties.
+This may lead them to accuse each other of being unfit.
+An unfit parent is seen as someone unable to care for a child due to multiple factors discussed further below.